meganwood4/is477_megan_rachel/README.md

 - Rachel Li

+My contributions for wrapping up this project included analyzing the data and visualizations, and writing the project report.
+I wrote a comprehensive summary of our overall project, motivations, findings, and an analysis of all our datasets used.
+Additionally, Using the visualizations made by Megan, I concluded our findings that helped shaped our reflection of the project and ideas for future work.

 # Summary
 In this project, we sought to understand how different aspects of urban infrastructures and housing demographics correlate with crime patterns across the city of Chicago.
 Our central goal was to examine measurable relationships between environmental factors such as access to public park facilities and libraries, the distribution of affordable housing units, and neighborhood boundary characteristics in relation to both the amount and types of crime committed in those areas.
 By studying these structural and social patterns, we aimed to uncover data-driven insight that can encourage safer, more equitable urban design and development.
 Cities are built on complex social and physical systems, and our research focuses on how particular features of the built environment may unintentionally encourage, reduce, or redistribute criminal activity.